hungry for more?

 food for thought

-2011 2012 2013 alex guarnaschelli beer bobby flay brooklyn charity chef chefs chocolate clean plates cocktail cocktails cooking dessert desserts dining dog event events food food network guy fieri holiday italian marc murphy new york city new york city wine food festival nyc nycwff pasta pat lafrieda recipe recipes & drinks restaurant restaurants review seasonal sweet sweets tickets treat treats wine
+2011 2012 2013 american beer bobby flay brooklyn charity chef chefs chocolate clean plates cocktail cocktails cooking dessert desserts dining dog event food food network guy fieri holiday italian marc murphy new york city new york city wine food festival nyc nycwff opening pasta pat lafrieda recipe recipes & drinks restaurant restaurants review seasonal sweet sweets tickets treat treats wine

 festivals and events

 raves and reviews

 Time for sweet seduction at one of the NYC Wine & Food Festival’s most thrilling events.
 So what if I just stuffed face at Burger Bash?
 This girl has never met a dessert that she didn’t have room for.
 Bring on Godiva SWEET, a treats-celebrating evening extravaganza hosted by Food Network’s Sandra Lee.